wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 ## Summary

-By following these instructions, you have configured an embedded script extension for your application and provided a method to embed its HTML code fragment on your users' websites.
-When site owners download your app and complete the setup process, your code will be injected into the DOM of every page on their website at the location you specified.
+By following these instructions, you have configured an embedded script extension for your application and provided a method to embed its HTML code fragment on your users' sites.
+When site owners download your app and complete the setup process, your code will be injected into the DOM of every page on their site at the location you specified.